danielsauter/rapid-android-development/p2p.md

-###Chapter: 7

-#Peer-to-Peer Networking Using Bluetooth and Wi-Fi Direct
+# 7. Peer-to-Peer Networking Using Bluetooth and Wi-Fi Direct

 In this chapter, we’ll give peer-to-peer (`P2P`) networks the attention they deserve.
 We’ve mastered the exchange of data between Android devices using Wi-Fi.
 Now it’s time to end our dependence on wireless infrastructure.
 Popular services such as Skype and BitTorrent are only two examples that use [peer-to-peer technology.][0]
 However, the concept of P2P communication doesn’t stop with telephony or file sharing and has little do with copyright.